1939, Western, 1h 36m45 Reviews 10,000+ Ratings

 Typifying the best that the Western genre has to offer, Stagecoach is a rip-roaring adventure given dramatic heft by John Ford's dynamic direction and John Wayne's mesmerizing star turn.
 Read critic reviews

 Marshal Curly Wilcox

 News & Interviews for Stagecoach

 Directorially, production is John Ford in peak form, sustaining interest and suspense throughout, and presenting exceptional characterizations.
 Picture is a display of photographic grandeur.

 Seen today, Stagecoach may not seem very original.
 That's because it influenced countless later movies in which a mixed bag of characters are thrown together by chance and forced to survive an ordeal.November 24, 2011 | Rating: 4/4 | Full Review…

 Audience Reviews for Stagecoach

-Feb 15, 2014How riveting it is to get immersed in this classic influential Western that is not only entertaining and exciting but above all a sincere story that always rings true with its unforgettable gallery of three-dimensional characters who grow on us and make us care so much about them.Carlos M Super Reviewer
+Feb 15, 2014How riveting it is to be immersed in this classic influential Western that is not only entertaining and exciting but is above all a sincere story that always rings true with its unforgettable gallery of three-dimensional characters who grow on us and make us care so much about them.Carlos M Super Reviewer

 There are no approved quotes yet for this movie.